danwflynn/ARM-LEGv8-CPU/README.md

 # ARM-LEGv8-CPU
 This is a Verilog implementation of an ARMv8 CPU with the LEGv8 subset of instructions.\
-Implementation found in `cpu5arm.v`, test bench found in `cpu5armtb.v`.
+Implementation found in `cpu5arm.v`.
+Test bench found in `cpu5armtb.v`.

 ## CPU Schematic